 Foods to Try in Veracruz:

 - Bocoles: Stuffed hot masa cakes, filled with savory meats, beans, and fresh toppings.
-Sounds so satisfying!

 - Ostiones a la Diabla: Translating out as “Devil’s Oysters,” since it’s made with plenty of tasty but spicy ingredients.
 Also, it’s served with bacon and cheese which sounds great.

-16. Hidalgo
+15. Hidalgo

-Located in the central highlands, it honestly sounds like it’s gonna be a great place for people who want to try out new, and tasty dishes in Mexico.
+Located in the central highlands, it honestly sounds like it’s gonna be a great place for people who want to try out new and tasty dishes in Mexico.

 And one of the highlights of Hidalgo’s cuisine are pastes.

-They have a nice flaky crust, and fillings such as different meats and potatoes.
+They have a nice flaky crust and fillings such as different meats and potatoes.

 Foods to Try in Hidalgo: